If you’ve been noticing poor drainage in your property, you’re probably frustrated and considering what you should do in order to resolve the problem.

 Luckily the prices have become more affordable over the past years as technological advancements were made, offering a reliable and effective solution to tackling most drainage problems.

-If you suspect you have a drain problem that requires an extensive inspection, contact the team here at Kent Drainage to book your survey.
+If you suspect you have a drain problem that requires an extensive inspection, contact the team here at KD Drainage to book your survey.